mixxxdj/manual/source/chapters/vinyl_control.rst

           system capable of :term:`latencies <latency>` of 10ms.
 With higher latencies the scratch sound will start to become distorted.

+.. note:: An external hardware mixer is not required for using timecode control.
+          You can use a
+          :ref:`MIDI or HID controller<setup-controller-and-external-card>`
+          to mix in software instead.

 Supported Timecode media
 ------------------------